-Alzheimer's disease gets worse over time, but the course of the disease varies from person to person.
-Some people may still be able to function relatively well until late in the course of the disease.
+Alzheimer's disease gets worse over time.
+But the course of the disease varies from person to person.
+Some people may still be able to function fairly well until later in the course of the disease.
 Others may lose the ability to do everyday activities very early on.

-- The disease tends to get worse gradually.
+- The disease tends to get worse little by little.
 It usually starts with mild memory loss.
-It progresses to severe mental and functional problems and eventual death.
+It progresses to severe mental and functional problems and then to death.

 - Symptoms sometimes are described as occurring in early, middle, and late phases.
 It's hard to predict how long each phase will last.

-- The average amount of time a person lives after developing symptoms of Alzheimer's disease is 8 to 10 years.
+- The average amount of time a person lives after getting symptoms of Alzheimer's disease is 8 to 10 years.